Wednesday, October 2, 2013

 I am stunned to hear that the novelist Tom Clancy has died at age 66.
 I never met him, but he and his work has been present at some of the key moments of my life.

 I was first introduced to popular, adult novels when my father all but forced me to read his favorite book, The Hunt For Red October.
+I loved it as well.
 Back then, I was a young teen and had not really graduated from reading whatever the teen novels of the time were, long before the current crop of wizards and vampires became all the rage.

 When I graduated from the University of Delaware in 1994, I was pleasantly surprised to learn that Clancy would be our commencement speaker.
 I remember it was somewhat controversial because the school had to pay him, unlike the school officials and local politicians who normally spoke at graduation (what ever happened to that Joe Biden guy?)